elliotperviz/cmms/md/C01_02/README.md

 [https://docs.lammps.org]

 ## Outline
-1. Initialisation, potential minimisation (no time, no kinetic energy, no Newton's equations)
+1. Initialisation & potential minimisation - no time, no kinetic energy, no Newton's equations
 2. Heating - initialise velocities at 10K, heat to 500K
 3. Cooling - cool system to 94.4K
 4. Equilibration - prepare system for measurement at 94.4K